Evaluation of Inclusion Plus: Reducing school exclusions

 Launched in October 2013, Inclusion Plus was a Public Social Partnership initiative designed to help reduce school exclusions in a set of schools in Dundee.
 It was an innovative multi-agency project based on the Public Social Partnership model (PSP).
 Government and others see the PSP model as a strategic partnering arrangement actively involving the third sector in the design and commissioning of public services.

 The aim of the evaluation report was two-fold:

-The evaluation findings from both Years One and Two suggested that there are certain factors in successful partnership working that are more important than others, but this should not be used to ignore the complex and multi-faceted nature of school exclusions at the local level.
+The evaluation findings suggested that there are certain factors in successful partnership working that are more important than others, but this should not be used to ignore the complex and multi-faceted nature of school exclusions at the local level.
 And the complexities attached to the Inclusion Plus initiative should not be underestimated.
-This was an initiative that has brought together three distinct agencies with their own ways of working and introduced them into four very different school settings that each bring with them a set of challenging strategic and operational issues.
+This was an initiative that has brought together three distinct agencies with their own ways of working and introduced them into four very different school settings.

-The agencies that comprise Inclusion Plus have been a valuable and effective addition to the four schools.
-They provide a complementary service to the schools which in the main is appreciated by school professionals, pupils and their parents.
-However, it is rarely the case that initiatives like Inclusion Plus are fortunate enough to start with a blank slate, and this was certainly not the case here.
-There were already existing professional relationships and sets of working practices that had been established over time.
+The agencies that comprise Inclusion Plus have been a valuable and complementary service to the schools which in the main is appreciated by school professionals, pupils and their parents.
+That said, there were already existing professional relationships and sets of working practices that had been established over time.
 The agencies of Inclusion Plus have found that it takes time to build their own sets of relationships on top of these, a factor that impacts on their ability to work as an effective partnership.

 Start and End Date